|Canoeing & Boating|

 Cool off on a warm summer's day in Lake Freeman located along the northwestern county line.
 Fill your days with fishing, boating, swimming, and skiing.
 Lake Freeman is a popular spot just below Monticello that offers recreational activities for local residents as well as many visitors.

-Boating and boating services, including a ramp, are provided above Oakdale Dam in Lake Freeman by Pearson's Marina.
+Boating and boating services, including a ramp, are provided above Oakdale Dam in Lake Freeman by Tall Timbers Marina.

 The Madam Carroll is a 135-foot boat that cruises Lake Freeman, offering dinners, drinks, entertainment, and a dance floor.
 It is also available for private charters.